inversify/InversifyJS/README.md

 # Installation

-You can get the latest release using npm or bower.
-The type definitions file can be installed using tsd.
+You can get the latest release and the type definitions using npm.
 ```
 npm install inversify --save
 ```